 ALAMEDA DEL TAJO & MIRADOR

-Next, follow the walking route on our map above to one of our highlights in Ronda, Alameda del Tajo and its spectacular mirador.
+Next, follow the walking route on our map above to one of Ronda’s highlights: Alameda del Tajo and its spectacular mirador.

-This beautiful park features a selection of trees arranged in stately avenues in a style typical of the Málaga province.
+This beautiful park features a selection of trees arranged in stately avenues, a style typical of Málaga province.
 It’s a lovely spot to stroll through, and you’ll often find local families hanging out under the trees, escaping the day’s heat.

 The highlight is the Mirador, Ronda’s most impressive viewpoint.
-Standing 300 metres above the valley floor, it offers stunning views along the cliff walls, the old town, and the Andalusian landscape.
+Standing 300 metres above the valley floor, the along the cliff walls, the old town, and the Andalusian landscape are stunning.

 MIRADOR DE RONDA (LA SEVILLANA)